DakeZhang1998/ReadProbe/README.md

 > this pilot user study.
 Some of your usage data will be collected
 > anonymously.
 Please spend at least 15 minutes playing with this web
 > application: https://readprobe.streamlit.app/.
+> You are encouraged to click on the "I like this one" button to indicate
+> that you like the generated question and answer, e.g., they are
+> very relevant or helpful.
 > You may choose to quit this study anytime.
 > Once finished, please contact us to provide feedback on what aspects
 > you like or dislike this application.
 Thanks again for your valuable time.